etherwave-labs/telegram-mini-app-react-boilerplate/README.md

 This will generate a production-ready build in the `dist` folder.

+## 🤖 Attaching Your Mini App to a Telegram Bot

+To make your Mini App accessible through Telegram, you need to attach it to a bot.
+Here's how to do it using BotFather:

+1. Open Telegram and search for [@BotFather](https://t.me/botfather).

+2. Start a chat with BotFather and use the `/newbot` command to create a new bot if you haven't already.

+3. Once you have a bot, use the `/mybots` command to list your bots.

+4. Select the bot you want to attach your Mini App to.

+5. Choose the "Bot Settings" option.

+6. Select "Menu Button" or "Menu Buttons" (depending on your BotFather version).

+7. Choose "Configure menu button" or "Add menu button" to add a new button.

+8. Send the text you want to appear on the button (e.g., "Open Mini App").

+9. For the URL, enter the URL where your Mini App is hosted.
+If you're still developing, you can use your local development URL (e.g., `http://localhost:5173`).
+For production, use your deployed app URL.

+10. BotFather will confirm that the menu button has been added to your bot.

+Now, when users interact with your bot, they'll see a menu button that opens your Mini App.

+Remember to update the URL to your production URL before releasing your bot to the public!

 ## 📖 Documentation

 For more information on how to develop Telegram Mini Apps, refer to the following resources: